 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Where the language does not provide demarcation of the end of a control structure, adopt a convention for marking the closing of a construct that can be checked by a tool, to ensure that program structure is apparent.
+Where the language does not provide demarcation of the end of a control structure, adopt a convention for marking the closing of a construct that can be checked by a tool, to ensure that program structure is apparent;

 Adopt programming guidelines (preferably augmented by static analysis).
-For example, consider the rules documented in 6.29.2.
+For example, consider the rules documented in 6.29.2;

-Use other means of assurance, such as proofs of correctness, analysis with tools, and dynamic verification techniques.
+Use other means of assurance, such as proofs of correctness, analysis with tools, and dynamic verification techniques;

 Use pretty-printers and syntax-aware editors to help find such problems.
-Be aware that such tools sometimes disguise such errors.
+Be aware that such tools sometimes disguise such errors; and

-Where the language permits single statements after loops and conditional statements but permits optional compound statements (such as C
+Where the language permits single statements after loops and conditional statements but permits optional compound statements , for example in C

 if (...) statement else statement;